superstarlifter/doc/docs/how_to/calculate.md

 <br>

-### Example 2 - Calcualting Profit after rolling up
+### Example 2 - Calculating Profit after rolling up

  *How do we correctly calculate Sales Profit over a rolled up period?*
  ___